About the Westport Historical Society

 The Westport Historical Society, founded in 1889, is an educational organization dedicated to preserving, presenting and celebrating the history of Westport, Connecticut.
 It is committed to increasing awareness of the importance of preserving our town’s heritage and its historic buildings and landmarks.
 WHS is a private, non-profit 501 (c)(3) organization, sustained entirely by the generous support of members, donors, grants, program revenues, sponsors and endowment income.
 The financial statements of the WHS are audited annually by an independent accounting firm Van Brunt, DuBiago & Company, LLC.

-The Society has hosted series of educational lectures and has mounted a succession of well-received exhibits which have been an important part of the continuing programs presented to the town.
-Children’s special events, after school, vacation and summer camp programs are offered during the year.
+The Society has hosted a series of educational lectures and has mounted a succession of well-received exhibits which have been an important part of the continuing programs presented to the town.
+Children’s special events, after school, vacation and summer programs are offered during the year.
 House Tours and Garden Tours are regular parts of each year’s program.